 2002 Fellow of the Royal College of Physicians, London

 Honorary Consultant Microbiologist, Cambridge University Hospitals NHS Trust

 Honorary Senior Research Fellow, Department of Medicine, University of Cambridge

 The Peacock group are evaluating the use of microbial whole genome sequencing in diagnostic and public health microbiology, including its application to outbreak investigation and antimicrobial prescribing.
 They are also undertaking a series of genome-based studies to identify reservoirs of antimicrobial resistance in healthcare facilities, farms, the food chain and the environment.
 Several members of her group use bacterial genome-wide association studies to explore mechanisms of bacterial transmission and disease.
 Members of the Peacock group are also working on the biological basis of carriage of the common human pathogen, Staphylococcus aureus.

-Sharon has a long-term interest in melioidosis and the causative bacterium (Burkholderia pseudomallei) and has published around 150 papers on the topic.
+Professor Peacock has a long-term interest in melioidosis and the causative bacterium (Burkholderia pseudomallei) and has published around 150 papers on the topic.
 These are broad ranging in subject matter and include clinical epidemiology, diagnosis, treatment, routes of infection, preventive guidelines, molecular epidemiology and environmental sampling.
 Her group are currently using a combination of sequence-based methods and other laboratory approaches to understand the mechanisms by which B. pseudomallei causes disease.